MobilePayDev/MobilePay-Subscriptions/docs/index.md

 ```

 #### <a name="subscription-payments_frequency"></a>Frequency of Payment Requests

  The merchant can send a payment max 32 days prior due date, and at at least 8 days before due date.
- Valid values are 1, 2, 4, 12, 26.
-This means that the bi-weekly payment (26) is the most frequent.
+Valid values are 1, 2, 4, 12, 26, 52, 365, 0.
+This means that the daily payment (365) is the most frequent.
 When you are requesting a payment, you need to keep the 8 day rule.
 The user can have a single pending payment on due date.
 E.g. User can have 3 pending payments but the DueDate of those payments should be different.

- * **Due Date** Payments cannot be created with the same Due Date.
+- **Due Date** Payments cannot be created with the same Due Date.
-* **Multiple Recurring payments**  Multiple recurring payment requests can be created within period [32 before Due Date >= Payment Request Date >= 8 before Due Date]
+- **Multiple Recurring payments**  Multiple recurring payment requests can be created within period [32 before Due Date >= Payment Request Date >= 8 before Due Date].
-* **Next Payment Date** If there are multiple pending payments, Next Payment Date is the one closest to Today()
+- **Next Payment Date** If there are multiple pending payments, Next Payment Date is the one closest to Today().

 ##### <a name="subscription-payments_grace-example"></a>Example of Frequency

-For example: if you have a customer where the frequency of an agreement is set to 4, that means  365 / 4 = 91.25 (approximately payment requests every 3rd month).
+For example: if you have a customer where the frequency of an agreement is set to 4, that means  365 / 4 = 91.25 (approximately payment requests every 3rd month), if agreement frequency is set to 52, then 365 / 52 (payment requests every week) and in case frequency is set to 0 - payment can be requested in flexible recurrence.

 #### Payment screens